-As a biodiversity hotspot, Southwestern Nova Scotia is home to Species at Risk found nowhere else in the Maritimes, including the Blanding’s Turtle, Northern Ribbonsnake, Water Pennywort, and Long’s Bullrush.
+As a biodiversity hotspot, Southwestern Nova Scotia is home to Species at Risk found nowhere else in the Maritimes, including the Blanding’s Turtle, Eastern Ribbonsnake, Water Pennywort, and Long’s Bulrush.
 We want everyone- naturalists young and old, beginner or expert- to participate and add to Kejimkujik's important nature database.
 The more eyes the better, so join in and help us find new records for species rarely seen.

 July 7 (Keji) and 8 (Keji Seaside)